Sources of Law

-Matters regulated by the Turkish Commercial Code 6102 (TCC) and all business-related transactions/activities are commercial transactions, and all related disputes are commercial cases.
+Matters regulated by the Turkish Commercial Code 6102 (TCC) and all business-related transactions and activities are commercial transactions, and all related disputes are commercial cases.
 Unless otherwise provided, all commercial cases are brought before the Commercial Court of First Instance, regardless of their value or amount.

 Under the Consumer Protection Law, a consumer is a real or legal person acting for non-professional and non-commercial purposes.
 Cases relating to consumer transactions are brought before the Consumer Court.
 Where a consumer concludes a contract that is a commercial transaction for the counterparty, the transaction is a consumer transaction.

-In consumer transactions, instead of filing a lawsuit, the consumer can consult with the competent Consumer Arbitration Committee (consumer boards) regarding defective goods or services, if the consumer is unable to settle the dispute amicably.
-Under the Regulation on Consumer Arbitration Committees published in the Official Gazette 29188 dated 27 November 2014, these committees can settle disputes arising from all types of consumer problems, if they fall within the monetary thresholds.
-The thresholds for 2020 are as follows:
+In consumer transactions, if the consumer is unable to settle the dispute amicably, the consumer can consult with the competent Consumer Arbitration Committee (consumer boards) regarding defective goods or services instead of filing a lawsuit.
+Under the Regulation on Consumer Arbitration Committees published in the Official Gazette on 27 November 2014, these committees can settle disputes arising from all types of consumer problems, if they fall within the monetary thresholds.
+The thresholds for 2021 are as follows:

-- District consumer arbitration committee: the dispute must be under TRY6,920.
+- District consumer arbitration committee.
+The dispute must be under TRY7,550.

-- Provincial consumer arbitration committees located in metropolitan cities: the dispute must be between TRY6,920 and TRY10,390.
+- Provincial consumer arbitration committees located in metropolitan cities.
+The dispute must be between TRY7,550 and TRY11,330.

-- Provincial consumer arbitration committees located in the centre of non-metropolitan cities: the dispute must be under TRY10,390.
+- Provincial consumer arbitration committees located in the centre of non-metropolitan cities.
+The dispute must be under TRY11,330.

-- Provincial consumer arbitration committees located in the districts of non-metropolitan cities: the dispute must be between TRY6,920 and TRY10,390.
+- Provincial consumer arbitration committees located in the districts of non-metropolitan cities.
+The dispute must be between TRY7,550 and TRY11,330.

 Disputes over these thresholds cannot be brought before the consumer arbitration committees and instead must be heard by the consumer courts.
-A recent law that came into force on 22 July 2020 introduces mandatory mediation before any consumer dispute can be brought before consumer courts (see Question 8).
+A law that came into force on 22 July 2020 introduced mandatory mediation before any consumer dispute can be brought before consumer courts (see Question 8).

 Product liability cases tried before commercial courts are decided by one president and two members.
 In consumer courts, a sole judge renders the judgment.
 A consumer arbitration committee has five members, including a:

-- Member to be appointed by the mayor among expert personnel of the municipality.
+- Member to be appointed by the mayor, from among expert personnel of the municipality.

 - Lawyer to be appointed by the bar of the relevant province.

-- Member appointed by the Chamber of Commerce and Industry where the seller and/or the provider is a merchant, or a member appointed by the Union of the Chamber of Merchants and Craftsmen where the seller and/or the provider are tradesmen or craftsmen.
+- Member appointed by the Chamber of Commerce and Industry where the seller or the provider is a merchant, or a member appointed by the Union of the Chamber of Merchants and Craftsmen where the seller or provider is a tradesperson or craftsperson.

 - Member appointed by consumer organisations.